androidshu/LID/README.md

 In command line(When git clone):
 python3 audio_lid.py --audio-file "your audio file path" --lang-dict-dir "your lang dict dir"
+                    --language-model "your model path" --debug True --output-path "the result file need to save"

+In command line(When pip install):
+audio_lid --audio-file "your audio file path" --lang-dict-dir "your lang dict dir"
-                    --language-model "your model path" --debug True --output-path "the temp file dir in debug mode"
+                    --language-model "your model path" --debug True --output-path "the result file need to save"

 ret: The result, if big then zero mean successful, otherwise error,
       the error code refer to error_codes.py